KrisHHFI/Nodejs-Shift-Cipher/README.md

 ### About

-- The app was during the beginning of 2023.
+- The app was created during the beginning of 2023.
 - The security level of shift cipher is poor.